 What if I studied more than one language in high school?

 You can choose to start a new language at the University of Nevada, Reno or continue one of the languages studied in high school.
 When continuing with a language previously studied, only one placement exam is required.
+If the language you studied previously is not offered at the University of Nevada, Reno, please contact the department chair.

 What if I didn’t do very well in high school classes?
 Can I begin at the 111 level for review?